star-history/star-history/public/blog/sql-chat.md

 ## Our Thoughts on SQL Chat

-With the advent of Generative AI, we are currently witnessing a momentous shift in the way how we interact with tools and software, ditching the traditional GUI-based and transitioning to chat-based.
+With the advent of Generative AI, we are currently witnessing a seismic shift in the way how we interact with tools and software, ditching the traditional GUI-based and transitioning to chat-based.
 And SQL Chat looks like a great tool to help you builders build.